Prix Django Reinhardt

-The Prix Django Reinhardt is an award granted by the French Académie du Jazz for the best French jazz musician of the year.
+The Prix Django Reinhardt is an award granted by the French Académie du Jazz to the best French jazz musician of the year.
 It is named after Django Reinhardt.
 The prize is determined by a jury of jazz journalists, producers, and musicians.

 In 2006 the double CD 50 ans Prix Django Reinhardt (with booklet) was released for the prize's 50th anniversary.